CognizantOpenSource/maqs-java/docs/MAQS_1/MAQS-FAQ.md

 # Open source
 As of July 2020, our MAQS java framework became fully open source.

-## Template types
+## Templates: Out of the box templates
-- Java Framework project templates - These templates are available to Magenic clients
+- Java Framework project templates
     - Appium (with tests and page object models)
     - Base
     - Composite (mix and match all MAQS capabilities)